-Kids Read Now will provide a customizable Sponsor Certificate template for each of your sponsors and provide a customizable sponsorship letter template so you can include this information in each student's Family Reading Event materials.
+Kids Read Now will provide a customizable Sponsor Certificate template (see Section 5) for each of your sponsors and provide a customizable sponsorship letter template so you can include this information in each student's Family Reading Event materials.
 You can also invite sponsors to your Family Reading Event and Fall Celebration to generate positive media attraction and help encourage families to visit the businesses that invest in their children's futures.
-Please see the Sample Press Release in Section 5 to draft a press release to send to local news stations.
+Please see the Sample Press Release (see Section 5) to draft a press release to send to local news outlets.